10 Communication Exercises to Strengthen Your Relationship

 3. Partner A clarifies if necessary.

 Why it works: Reflective communication helps both partners feel validated and heard, reducing misunderstandings.
+Validation exercises like this help partners feel heard and secure, especially during challenging conversations.

 4. Daily Check-In